Isekai Cheat Magician

 Isekai Cheat Magician (異世界チート, Isekai Chīto Majishan) is a Japanese light novel series written by Takeru Uchida and illustrated by Nardack.
 The series began as a web novel series on the Shōsetsuka ni Narō website in 2012.
-It was then acquired by Shufunotomo beginning in 2013; fifteen volumes have been published as of October 2021.
-A manga adaptation by Karin Suzuragi began serialization in Kadokawa Shoten's Monthly Shōnen Ace magazine in December 2016, with fourteen tankōbon volumes released so far.
+It was then acquired by Shufunotomo beginning in 2013; seventeen volumes have been published as of September 2024.
+A manga adaptation by Karin Suzuragi began serialization in Kadokawa Shoten's Monthly Shōnen Ace magazine in December 2016, with nineteen tankōbon volumes released so far.
 An anime television series adaptation by Encourage Films aired from July to September 2019.
 In October 2019, Crunchyroll started showing the dubbed version.

 Plot

 Taichi Nishimura and Rin Azuma are two ordinary high school students who also happen to be childhood friends.
 On the way to school, a magic circle appears beneath their feet, and Taichi and Rin both get mysteriously transported to another world called Altianutz.
 While trying to grasp their current situation, they get attacked by a vicious monster.
 Luckily, a group of adventurers comes to their aid and rescues them.
 After arriving at a nearby town, they decide to enroll as adventurers themselves.
 While enrolling, they discover that they possess incredibly powerful magic and physical prowess.
 Thus, their adventure begins as the most powerful "cheat magicians".
 However, as Taichi is forced to discover, his presence in Altia was willed by a mysterious woman who wishes to use his power to control the fate of this world.